Bryan De La Cruz Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The Orioles pitching staff ranks eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Orioles' 4.13 team ERA ranks 15th among all league pitching staffs.
+- The Orioles have a 4.14 team ERA that ranks 16th among all league pitching staffs.

-- Gibson tries for his 10th victory when he makes the start for the Orioles, his 20th of the season.
-He is 9-6 with a 4.60 ERA and 89 strikeouts in 109 2/3 innings pitched.
+- Bradish gets the start for the Orioles, his 17th of the season.
+He is 5-4 with a 3.32 ERA and 79 strikeouts in 84 2/3 innings pitched.

-- In his last appearance on Sunday against the Minnesota Twins, the right-hander tossed seven innings, allowing two earned runs while surrendering three hits.
+- His most recent time out was on Thursday, July 6 against the New York Yankees, when the right-hander tossed six scoreless innings while giving up three hits.

+- In 16 games this season, the 26-year-old has a 3.32 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .241 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.